meyer-lab/tHMM/README.md

 The following shows how to create a 2-state synthetic lineage of cells with cell fate and cell lifetime observations, fit them to the model, and output the corresponding transition matrix, initial probability matrix, and the estimated parameters for the distribution of each state.

 ```
+import numpy as np

 # pi: the initial probability vector
 pi = np.array([0.6, 0.4], dtype="float")
-# Recall that this means that the first cell in our lineage in generation 1
+# This means that the first cell in our lineage in generation 1
 # has a 60% change of being state 0 and a 40% chance of being state 1.
 # The values of this vector have to add up to 1 because of the
 # Law of Total Probability.